Disclosure: This hotel was provided free of charge; all opinions are my own.

-Coronado Island is one of those places that I really enjoy exploring.
-It is a small town, but it has a great bike path, lots of history and fantastic places to stay like the Marriott Coronado.
-This post is specifically about the hotel itself and you can read all of my recommendations for what to do on the island here.
+Coronado Island is one of those places that I always enjoy exploring.
+It is a small town, but it has a great bike path, lots of history, and fantastic places to stay like the Marriott Coronado.
+This post is specifically about the hotel, and you can read all of my recommendations for what to do on the island here.

 - Book Here

 - Highlights: Netflix in the rooms, bike and kayak rentals, located on the boardwalk, wellness center with yoga, lap pool, tennis courts

 - Location: 2000 2nd St, Coronado, CA 92118

 - This information is from my visit in 2016